sakthimurugane/k8s-exercises/e9-hpa/README.md

-K8s HPA - Horizontal Pod Autoscaler relies on the metrics from the metrics-server, we need to have metrics-server running in the cluster.
+# K8s HPA - Horizontal Pod Autoscaler

+## HPA relies on the metrics from the metrics-server, we need to have metrics-server running in the cluster.

 How to check whether HPA can be used